Hussar1025/CellSeg_Benchmark/README.md

 In this work, we present a benchmark study encompassing 16 cell segmentation methods across datasets with varying characteristics and technological platforms.
 The following methods were included:
 - Cellotype: 《CelloType: a unified model for segmentation and classification of tissue images》
-- CellSAM: 《CellSAM: a foundation model for cell segmentation	Nature Methods》
+- CellSAM: 《CellSAM: a foundation model for cell segmentation》
 - Cellpose-3: 《Cellpose3: one-click image restoration for improved cellular segmentation》
 - Cellpose-SAM: 《Cellpose-SAM: superhuman generalization for cellular segmentation》
 - StarDist 2D: 《Cell detection with star-convex poly-gons》